Chapter 3:

 I’m not Laufa.

-She stumbled forward, bumping into a table.
+She stumbled forward and bumped into a table.
 The candle on it rattled.
-Behind her, a soft cough.
-Fiann clutched at the tunic.
+Behind her, she heard a soft cough.
+Fiann clutched at her tunic.
 She twisted away and tore the door open.

-Raindrops battered her face, ripping away the warmth of her home.
+Raindrops battered her face and ripped away the warmth of home.
 The air was freezing, the floor was wet against her bare feet.

-She launched forward, squelching through the mud into a maze of alleys.
-She tripped, her hands and knees slamming against the ground.
+She launched out into the mud, the ground squelched as she raced through a maze of alleys.
+She tripped, her hands and knees slamming against the floor.
 Cold mud soaked her tunic.
-Below her, a puddle of murky water rippled, and as it settled, a strange reflection stared back at her.
+Below her, a puddle of murky water rippled, but as it settled, she saw a strange reflection stare back at her.
 It wasn’t hers.

-She jolted awake, clutching the stena.
-Her breaths were quick, heaving.
+She jolted awake, clutching the stena with quick, heaving gasps.
 That wasn’t her mother.
 That wasn’t her life.
 Laufa’s dead.
 And I think I killed her.

 * * *